Andrzej Proskurowski: Research

 Complexity of Combinatorial Optimization Problems

 Another area of my research concentrates on issues of complexity of combinatorial optimization problems.
 When restricted to graphs with bounded treewidth ("partial k-trees") many inherently difficult optimization problems are efficiently solvable.
-I have been working recently on developing efficient algorithms for problems on partial k-trees and on structural properties of those classes of graphs and their subclasses, as well as on finite recognition mechanisms for subclasses of those graphs.
+I have been working on developing efficient algorithms for problems on partial k-trees, on structural properties of those classes of graphs and their subclasses, as well as on finite recognition mechanisms for subclasses of those graphs.
+I head the Steering Committee organizing Workshops on Graph Classes, Optimization, and Width Parameters (for a brief recap of the series and some concepts see my recent short presentation at CIS colloquium.)

 My research has been supported by grants from the Office of Naval Research, the National Science Foundation, and the National Academy of Sciences.
 As a Fulbright scholar, I have lectured in Finland.
-Supported by national research foundations I have collaborated abroad with researchers in Australia, Canada, Czech Republic, Germany, France, Hong Kong, Mexico, The Netherlands, Norway, Poland, Spain and Sweden.
+Supported by national research foundations I have collaborated abroad with researchers from around the world.